Skip to content

 There is a difference between a bookkeeper and a qualified accountant.
 Both have their place.
 For an agency owner, you want a qualified accountant who can handle the technical complexity that comes with running a limited company.

-ICAEW (Institute of Chartered Accountants in England and Wales) qualification is the gold standard in the UK.
-It means the firm has passed rigorous exams, maintains ongoing professional development, and is regulated by a recognised body.
+A professionally qualified accountant is regulated by a recognised body, maintains ongoing professional development, and carries professional indemnity insurance.
 It matters because agency tax planning involves judgement calls, not just data entry.
 IR35 determinations, R&D claims, BADR planning, holding company structures, and director's loan account management all require technical knowledge that a bookkeeper simply does not have.

-At Agency Founder Finance, we are ICAEW qualified accountants who work exclusively with agency founders.
+At Agency Founder Finance, we work exclusively with agency founders.
 That focus means we see the same patterns across dozens of agencies, and we know what works.

 3. They Understand the Agency Business Model